Servicemembers Group Life Insurance, or SGLI benefits, are life insurance policies made available to basically all members of the U.S. military.

 In essence, SGLI isn’t very different from any other group policy provided by an employer.

-The Department of Veterans Affairs purchases a group term policy, meaning it’s bought for a large number of people with certain limitations.
+The Department of Veterans Affairs purchases a group term policy, meaning it’s bought for a large number of people and includes certain policy limitations.

-Bulk purchasing makes the policies cheaper than if an individual purchased a policy their own; think of going to Costco or Sam’s and buying in bulk, where the cost of each unit purchased is much more affordable in the long run.
+Bulk purchasing makes the policies cheaper than if an individual purchased a policy on their own; think of going to Costco or Sam’s Club and buying in bulk, which lowers the per-unit cost..

-But, with life insurance, this creates a few limitations you may not have with private insurance.
+But, with group life insurance, this creates a few limitations you may not have with private insurance.

-- Active duty servicemembers of Army, Navy, Air Force, Marines and Coast Guard
+- Active duty service members of the Army, Navy, Air Force, Marines, and Coast Guard

 - National Oceanic and Atmospheric Administration (NOAA) commissioned members